angelopassaro/SEC-UAV/README.md

 # UAV
-Custom MAVLink with lightweight crypto
+Custom MAVLink with lightweight crypto.
+The idea of add encryption in MAVLink was proposed in [MAVSec](https://github.com/aniskoubaa/mavsec).
+In this work I added different lightweight cryptography for test theier performance.

 # Original
 [MAVSec](https://github.com/aniskoubaa/mavsec)